Babla & Kanchan: Biography

 Kumari Kanchan Dinkarrao Mali was born into a Hindu family of Marathi background.
 She was the daughter of Dinakar Rao Mali.
 She was a talented singer and her songs are there in the films Rafoo Chakkar, Dharmatma and Qurbani, all of whose music was scored by Kalyanji-Anandji.
 Kanchan's songs in these films included Kya Khoob Lagti Ho -- Phir Se kaho and Laila Oh Laila, which remain popular even today.
 Yet she did not get adequate recognition, despite the support of Babla's older brothers, and the reason was again (as with Babla) the need to differentiate her voice and style from that of other established singers.
 Perhaps for this reason, her career as a playback singer for Hindi films was rather limited.
-She distinguished herself by moving to chutney and chutney-soca, which was sung in Bhojpuri, a dialect of Hindi popular throughout the Indian diaspora of descendants of indentured laborers.
+She distinguished herself by moving to chutney and chutney-soca, which was sung in Bhojpuri, a language popular throughout the Indian diaspora of descendants of indentured laborers.
 She found greater success there.
 Her solo albums like Kaise Bani were popular with the Indian diaspora.
 Her popularity even led to product endorsement deals for various consumer brands including Johnson & Johnson.
 She had meanwhile become close to Kalyanji-Anandji and their family.
 She married Babla and joined her husband's troupe or band.

 The husband-wife duo performed and toured around the globe together.
 Their international engagements in chutney and chutney-soca music kept them away from Hindi (Bollywood) film music, which they gradually abandoned.
 The decade of the 1980s was their heyday for live performances.
 They were mostly popular among Indians in Trinidad and Tobago, Guyana, Suriname, other Caribbean countries, Fiji, South Africa, Mauritius, and their diasporas in Canada, the United States, the United Kingdom, the Netherlands, Australia, and New Zealand.
 They covered soca hits like Hot Hot Hot.
 They also revived older hits by other chutney singer such as Sundar Popo from Trinidad and Tobago, Neisha Benjamin, Halima Bissoon and Kassri Narine from Guyana, and Bidjanwatie Chaitoe from Suriname.
 Due to their extensive touring support, their LP albums including Kuch Gadbad Hai sold well for an Indian group traveling abroad.